FDA approves lipodystrophy drug metreleptin

 But there was help at UT Southwestern Medical Center, thanks to researchers probing treatments for the disease and testing a new drug, metreleptin.

-“Without metreleptin, I could have developed life-threatening issues, such as heart attack or stroke,” said Mrs. Swan, who has been taking the injectable drug for 14 years as part of the first clinical trial to test leptin treatment for lipodystrophy, conducted by researchers at UT Southwestern.
+“Without metreleptin, I could have developed life-threatening issues, such as heart attack or stroke,” said Dr. Swan, who has been taking the injectable drug for 14 years as part of the first clinical trial to test leptin treatment for lipodystrophy, conducted by researchers at UT Southwestern.

 Last night, the U.S. Food and Drug Administration approved metreleptin, which is the drug form of the hormone leptin, for treatment of generalized lipodystrophy.

 “Many lipodystrophy patients have benefited from leptin therapy.
 While it is not a cure, leptin does help manage complications that can include diabetes, high blood lipids, and accumulation of fat in the liver,” said Dr. Abhimanyu Garg, Chief of the Division of Nutrition and Metabolic Diseases at UT Southwestern and the leading expert worldwide on lipodystrophy treatment and research.
 Dr. Garg initiated the first trial in collaboration with the National Institutes of Health (NIH).

 The disorder, which has been reported in just 300 to 500 people worldwide, can be inherited or acquired and is characterized by near-complete absence of fat tissue from birth or disappearance of fat during childhood.
 Those with lipodystrophy are deficient in the hormone leptin, which is made by fat cells and regulates energy intake and expenditure.